If something requires discipline to stay correct, it will eventually become incorrect.

 Anything that fails silently will fail indefinitely.

-Your GitHub profile is often the first thing recruiters, collaborators, or engineers see.
-Quietly letting it decay is a credibility tax you pay without noticing.
+Your GitHub profile is often the first thing a recruiter, collaborator, or fellow engineer looks at.
+Letting it decay is a credibility tax you pay without noticing.

 The Constraint I Set